Asylum seekers: some myths and truths...

 The myth: Asylum seekers are given priority over other council tenants for properties

 The truth: Asylum seekers are NOT entitled to council housing.
-Accommodation and support for people seeking asylum is provided from a range of accommodation providers including private sector landlords and registered social landlords.
-This accommodation is provided under contract with the Home Office and all costs are met by central government.
+Accommodation and support for people seeking asylum is provided by a private organisation under contract with the Home Office.
+In this region the organisation is Serco.
+All costs are met by central government.
 Once people seeking asylum have been granted leave to remain in the UK they have the same rights as other citizens and will have to queue up on the council housing waiting list.

 The myth: There simply isn't enough room in Salford to accommodate asylum seekers

 The truth: The number of asylum seekers allocated to Salford is less than 0.5% of the population.
-At the same time, according to latest census figures, the population of Salford is falling.
 Refugees can make a valuable contribution to Salford both economically and culturally.

 The myth: Aren't they stealing our jobs?

 The truth: People that are waiting for a decision on their asylum application are not allowed to work.
-Most of them had highly skilled jobs in their countries such as doctors, social workers, journalists, etc. However when they are granted leave to remain and are allowed to work, they usually do not find employment at the same level.
+A lot had highly skilled jobs in their countries such as doctors, social workers, journalists, etc. However when they are granted leave to remain and are allowed to work, they usually do not find employment at the same level.
 They are usually employed in services and industries where there are skills shortages.